-640 Acknowledgements.
-The compilation of the storms and the corresponding IMF conditions during the intervals selected was conducted by use of the one-minute OMNI data base (http://omniweb.gsfc.nasa.gov/).
+Acknowledgements.
+The compilation of the storms and the corresponding IMF conditions during the intervals selected was conducted by use of the one-minute OMNI data base (http://omniweb.gsfc.nasa.gov/, last access: August 2018).
 The CHAMP mission was sponsored by the Space Agency of the German Aerospace Center (DLR) through funds of the Federal Ministry of Economics and Technology, following a decision of the German Federal Parliament (grant code 50EE0944).
-The data retrieval and operation of the CHAMP satellite by the German Space Operations Center (GSOC) of DLR is acknowledged.
+The data retrieval and operation of the CHAMP satellite by the German Space Operations Center (GSOC) of DLR are acknowledged.